Star Wars: Leia, Princess of Alderaan: Impact

 Leia, Princess of Alderaan sets up the relationships between Leia and other characters seen in the films, including Grand Moff Tarkin, Mon Mothma, Amilyn Holdo, and Quarsh Panaka.
 Gray explained how Kier Domadi, Leia's first love, compares to the character's future husband, Han Solo:

+Reception

+/Film gave a positive review and wrote: "Gray did more than write a great story – she gave readers an insight into moments that we would never have gotten the chance to see if it weren't for her book."
+Dork Side of the Force concluded: "Leia is a must read for any Star Wars fan, which will give you them nostalgic feels, so be prepared to be overwhelmed while reading this novel."
+Comic Book Resources thought the novel "would be the perfect inspiration for a [television] show about a younger Princess Leia [...]".